 Humidity and a lack of windows within a bathroom space can be easily managed, and we’ve got 6 tips to show you how.
-Follow us below, while we take a peek at some handy tricks for you start overhauling your windowless bathroom today!
+Follow us below, while we take a peek at some handy tricks to help keep your bathroom fresh.

-Choose a good quality fan that suits the size of your space, and ensure it is on whenever the room is in use.
+Choose a good-quality toilet ventilation fan in Singapore that suits the size of your space, and ensure it is on whenever the room is in use.
 This will prevent mould and mildew build-up, along with reducing the possibility of odours.

 Separating your wet and dry bathroom areas can also assist in keeping the space clean and mould free.
 Although this isn't traditional in Singapore, you might want to consider a separate 'wet' room that houses your bath and shower, with a distinctly separate area for your toilet and sink.